abhiroj/RoboGame/README.md

 Gaming as a service

-- Robo 2D is a web service that allows you to play a game in a multiplayer scenario.
+- Robo 2D is a web service/CLI App that allows you to play a game in a multiplayer scenario.

 Use Case for the game component -

 1. Actor can put any number of robos on 2D Grid.
-2. Robo once placed successfully can start navigating in the grid, according to the direction specified by the actor.
+2. Robo once placed successfully can start navigating in the grid
-    * If not getting placed successfully, inspect board or try again.
+    * Robo can not be placed on a coordinate which is visited in the game

 3. Robo should not visit a grid-cell once it has been visited by other robos.
-4. Robo can choose to get the item from the square and put it in an collection repository.
+4. Robo can choose to get the item from the shape and put it in an collection repository.
-5. `Q.` Should Robo be able to change direction once it has no where to go or should the user be able to unregister this robo and assign a new robo?
+5. game ends when all shapes are visited.

+TODO -
+Add event listener to check if game is finished or not?

 API Contract for REST Service -